mafaldadai/Getting-and-Cleaning-Data/README.md

 #3
 First, it gets the activity labels from file "y_test.txt" and "y_train.txt" Then it assigns descriptive activity names to each activity label.
-The descriptive names are from "activity_labels.txt"
+The descriptive names are from "activity_labels.txt" All info are included in the table "label"

 #4
-It gives appropriately labels to "dataset" with descriptive variable names to form a new table "full".
+It gives appropriately labels to "dataset" with descriptive variable names by combine "lable" and "dataset".
+The new table is called "full".

 #5